 Charlie Hebdo is a publication that I’ve never cared for.
 I have never agreed with them.
 I have never supported them.

 Because they were crossing a line to the point of being unethical.
 They answered the question for me of just because you could, should you?

 No. Sometimes you shouldn’t.

 It’s one thing to be daring.
 It’s another to be insulting to the point that you’re inviting someone to come and kill you.
-Yes, that’s what he was doing.
+Yes, that’s what they were doing.
 Given the death threats that one cartoonist received and understanding of the way radicals would react, he was extending an invitation.
-Sadly, those who worked around him and the police who came to protect him paid the price as well.
+Sadly, those who worked around him as well as the police who came to protect him paid the price as well.

 I have no problem with being controversial.
 I like controversial.
 But these digs at Mohammed went far beyond that.
 They didn’t make any real point.
 What was it the cartoonist couldn’t say without drawing Mohammed naked and in pornographic poses?
 How thought provoking were they really being by allowing an issue cover to show a naked Muslim woman with her burka stuffed up her backside?

 Yes, they had the freedom of the press to say what they wished.
 But for what?
 Did they not have a less inflammatory way to say they didn’t support Islam without grossly insulting the 1.35 billion peaceful Muslims who now have to figure out how to deal with the new wave of fear mongering and racism that will continue to be a growing part of their lives?